April Boys: History

 In 2020, the original three-member boy band reunited for the last time after 25 years for live concerts in San Diego, California on March 14 and in Las Vegas, Nevada on March 28.

 April Boy Regino died on November 29, 2020, at the age of 59, as confirmed by his brother, Vingo.
 He was diagnosed with chronic kidney disease and acute respiratory failure prior to his death.

+In 2023, April Boy's son JC Regino alongside Vingo and Jimmy released a new song, "Idolo", which JC wrote as a way of giving thanks to his late dad's fans for the never-ending support they have shown.
+It was released as a single under GMA Music.
+After this next single of April Boy's son JC Regino with the duo's was another released the song of "Tama Na Sa 'Kin Ikaw" so which Vingo and Jimmy as a wrote of this song.